StackNest Documentation

 2. Describe your plugin Type what you want in the prompt box.
 Be specific — the more detail you give, the better the result.
 See Writing better prompts.

 3. Wait for generation Click Generate.
-The AI writes your plugin, validates it, and usually corrects any issues automatically.
-This takes 15–60 seconds on average.
+StackNest writes your plugin, validates it, and attempts automatic corrections when needed.
+This usually takes 15–60 seconds, but larger plugins can take longer.

 4. Download your JAR Once generated, click Download JAR.
 Drop the .jar file into your server's plugins/ folder and restart.